 Benefits of Digital Payments

 Digital payments are the future of India’s payment system.
-Cost of running an ATM is very high & risky.
-Banks may also stop setting up new ATMs in the future and many ATM location may be phased out within the next few years.
+The cost of running an ATM is very high & risky.
+Banks may also stop setting up new ATMs in the future and many ATM locations may be phased out within the next few years.
 As for customers, you have to pay charges, if ATM uses limit exceed by 3 times in a month.
 Therefore, the best alternative is Digital Payments.

 Here are some Advantages of Digital Payments System

 - Fast: The payment processing is fast almost on a real-time basis.